-The distribution of the SRF plays a dominant role in determining the Tb difference at this direct GEO-GEO inter-comparison in this study, especially for the absorptive band-3 (6.5 µm) and band-6 (13.3 µm).
-Figure 4.16 shows the SRF of the four Imager IR bands at GOES-13 and GOES-15.
+The distribution of the SRF plays a dominant role in determining the Tb difference of this direct GEO-GEO inter-comparison in this study, especially for the absorptive band 3 (6.5 µm) and band 6 (13.3 µm).
+Figure 4.16 shows the SRF of the four Imager IR bands on GOES-13 and GOES-15.
 The simulated clear tropical top-of-atmosphere (TOA) Tb values using the IASI spectra are also plotted for the four IR bands.

 GOES-15 data were also evaluated by comparing pixel temperatures of a 10 x 10 pixel box in a Mercator projection centered at 40˚N / 82.25˚W for bands 2, 3, 4, and 6 to a similar domain on the operational GOES-East satellite (GOES-13).
 This location was chosen to keep the satellite zenith angle consistent between GOES-13 and GOES-15.
 All results were plotted in a two-dimensional smoothed histogram approach which allows for a better representation of data in dense areas (Eilers and Goeman 2004).
 Additionally, numerous statistics were calculated in order to determine the performance of the GOES-15 Imager bands compared to the respective Imager bands on GOES-13.

 GOES-15 testing began at SAB on 11 August 2010 and was completed on 18 October 2010.
 This testing period resulted in sample sizes of over 180,000 pixels for all bands tested.
 This analysis was completed before the GOES-15 Imager bands 3 and 6 were spectrally shifted.
 Figure 4.17 shows two-dimensional smoothed histograms of GOES-13 vs. GOES-15 pixel temperatures taken from a 10 x 10 domain centered at 40˚N / 82.25˚W for bands 2, 3, 4, and 6.
 A dashed line representing the perfect fit line with numerous performance statistics is included on the graphs.
 A nearly perfect degree of correlation (r > 0.98) was observed between GOES-13 and GOES-15 pixel temperatures for all tested bands.
 On bands 2 and 4, no significant biases were detected in the data.
 Mean Absolute Errors (MAE) were less than or equal to roughly 1.5 K for bands 2 and 4.
-For bands 3 and 6, SAB did note a modest cold bias of roughly 1.2 K for GOES-15 band-3 data and a more significant warm bias of 2.7 K for GOES-15 band-6 data.
-MAEs for the band-3 and 6 pixel temperatures nearly matched the magnitude of the observed biases which suggests very few instances where GOES-15 pixel temperatures deviated from their respective observed bias.
-It is noted that the observed biases of the band-3 and 6 data is consistent with central wavelength shifts of both band-3 and 6 data on GOES-15, although the magnitude of band-6 data is larger than what SAB expected considering the small wavelength shift.
-This is consistent with the LEO-GEO comparisons that showed a large bias in bands 3 and 6.
-Root Mean Square Errors (RMSE) in most cases were similar to their respective MAEs and this implies that the number of large errors were minimal.
-Any large errors that were observed were manually investigated and most were determined to be a function of slight navigational errors near cloud edges.
+For bands 3 and 6, SAB did note a modest cold bias of roughly 1.2 K for GOES-15 band 3 data and a more significant warm bias of 2.7 K for GOES-15 band 6 data.
+MAEs for the band 3 and 6 pixel temperatures nearly matched the magnitude of the observed biases which suggests very few instances where GOES-15 pixel temperatures deviated from their respective observed bias.
+It is noted that the observed biases of the band 3 and 6 data are consistent with central wavelength shifts for both band 3 and 6 data on GOES-15, although the magnitude of band 6 data is larger than what SAB expected considering the small wavelength shift.
+This result is consistent with the LEO-GEO comparisons that showed a large bias in bands 3 and 6.
+Root Mean Square Errors (RMSE) in most cases were similar to their respective MAEs, implying that the number of large errors were minimal.
+Any large errors that were observed were manually investigated, and most were determined to be a function of slight navigational errors near cloud edges.